awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   + Asia Pacific \(Seoul\)
   + Canada \(Central\)
 +  A secondary cluster must be in a different AWS Region than the primary cluster\.
-+  You can't create an Aurora MySQL cross\-Region read replica from the primary cluster in the same region as a secondary cluster\.
-See [Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions](AuroraMySQL.Replication.CrossRegion.md) for information about cross\-Region read replicas\.
 + To upgrade your global database clusters, you must upgrade the secondary clusters before the primary cluster\.
 For more information about upgrading, see [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching) or [Upgrading the PostgreSQL DB Engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.
++  You can start a Database Activity Stream only on the primary cluster, not on any secondary clusters\.
+For information about Database Activity Streams, see [Using Database Activity Streams with Aurora PostgreSQL](DBActivityStreams.md)\.

  The following features aren't supported for Aurora Global Database:
 +  Cloning\.
 For information about cloning, see [Cloning Databases in an Aurora DB Cluster](Aurora.Managing.Clone.md)\.
 +  Backtrack\.
 For information about backtracking, see [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md)\.
 +  Parallel query\.
 For information about parallel query, see [Working with Parallel Query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md)\.
 +  Aurora Serverless\.
 For information about Aurora Serverless, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.
-+ Database Activity Streams\.
-For information about Database Activity Streams, see [Using Database Activity Streams with Aurora PostgreSQL](DBActivityStreams.md)\.
 +  Stopping and starting the DB clusters within the global database\.
 See [Stopping and Starting an Amazon Aurora DB Cluster](aurora-cluster-stop-start.md) for information about stopping and starting Aurora clusters\.

 ## Creating an Aurora Global Database<a name="aurora-global-database-creating"></a>